brianglass/anastasis/files/thursday_matins3.md

 Troparia.

-Come let us bless the ChurchÂ’s towers, devoutly built on the foundation of the faith and who establish all believers, the sacred Apostles, that by their supplications we may be saved.
+Come let us bless the Church’s towers, devoutly built on the foundation of the faith and who establish all believers, the sacred Apostles, that by their supplications we may be saved.

 Unshakeable pillars of true religion, I have been toppled by the error of the foe, I lie on the ground, I am in danger, I am at a loss.
 Set me upright that I may find forgiveness of the things by which I have offended.